The best student bank accounts 2024

 This also has one of the largest overdrafts over the course of the degree (NatWest offers up to £3,250 and HSBC also offers up to £3,000) The overdraft builds gradually over your degree, stopping you from blowing it all in one go.

-This is probably the best student account in 2023 due to its large interest-free overdraft and the cash perk.
+This is so far one of the best student accounts in 2024 due to its large interest-free overdraft and the cash perk.
 It’s a good choice if you’re worried about the ethics of your bank, too.

 Nationwide FlexStudent